 Please join us for any of these activities:

-- Wednesdays, 1:00 – 3:00 p.m., Westview house, 50 South Willard Street, Burlington.
-Howard Center clients only.
+Wednesdays, 1 – 3 p.m., Westview house, 50 South Willard Street, Burlington.
+Open to Howard Center clients receiving Community Support Program (CSP) services only.
 Art supplies are available free of charge.

 - Three art shows per year at venues such as the Flynn Dog Gallery, the Amy Tarrant Gallery, the Burlington Record Plant, Union Station, the Fletcher Free Library, the SPACE Gallery, and the Metropolitan Gallery at Burlington City Hall.